SudoDotDog/Brontosaurus/docs/quick-start.md

 # Start using Brontosaurus

+Thanks for trying Brontosaurs Authorization.

 Brontosaurus provides easy to use SDK for multiple languages and environments.

-Natively, Brontosaurus support NodeJS and any Modern web development technology stack, read the following document for details.
+Natively, Brontosaurus support NodeJS and any Modern web development technology stack.
+Read the following document for details.

 ### Before All

-A mongodb instance is required to run Brontosaurus.
+A MongoDB instance is required to run Brontosaurus.
 See [MongoDB Quick Start](//mongodb.github.io/node-mongodb-native/3.4/quick-start/quick-start/) to get an instance running.

-Brontosaurus will need a database initialization process to create initial account, preference and more.
+Brontosaurus will need a database initialization process to create an initial account, preference, and more.

 -   [Init Brontosaurus Database](./document/init-database.md)